volcengine/verl/README.md

 ## Contribution Guide
 ### Code formatting
-We use yapf (Google style) to enforce strict code formatting when reviewing MRs. To reformat you code locally, make sure you installed **latest** `yapf`
+We use yapf (Google style) to enforce strict code formatting when reviewing PRs.
+To reformat you code locally, make sure you installed **latest** `yapf`
 ```bash
 pip3 install yapf --upgrade
 ```